1Basile/functions-drawer/README.md

 # functions-drawer
-Script for linux systems, that draws function graphs and values table.
+Script for linux systems, that draw function graphs and values table.
+Functions must be one dimntional, and explicitly specified.